 REVIEWING THE APPLICATIONMore info

 Once CRM mails a notice of receipt of your complete permit application, the CRM Board Agencies will have up to 60 days in which to issue a final decision.

 For those projects also requiring a federal license, permit or other approval, the CRM Board Agencies will have a maximum of 180 days in which to issue a decision.

 Minor Permits must be acted on within two weeks or receive automatic approval.

 In the case of a normal permit application, the review time may be considerable less than the maximum, depending on the quality and completeness of the permit application.

-Again, CRM staff can help insure that your first permit application will meet the requirements for a review.
+Again, DCRM staff can help insure that your first permit application will meet the requirements for a review.

 Be aware that some project planned for coastal areas, particularly those in or near wetlands or coastal waters may also require a U.S. Army Corps of Engineers permit.
 For information on such permits, contact: